-4. There are two types of widgets, foos and bars.
+5. There are two types of widgets, foos and bars.
 Some widgets contain baz and some do not.
 Consider the following contingency table.

 baz

 type absent present

 foo 7 611

-bar 250 694
+$\mathbf{bar}$ 250 694

 - (a) (3) How many widgets are foos?
 How many are bars?
 How many contain baz?
 What is the probability that a random widget is foo?
-What is the probability that a random widget contains baz? - (b) (5) What is the entropy of widget type? - (c) (5) What is the entropy of widget type conditional on whether or not baz is present? - (d) (5) What is the mutual information between widget type and whether or not baz is present? - 5.
-Refer to the handout for lecture 15, where the greedy feature-selection is used to pick the seven most informative words in the Times corpus. - (a) (6) How much information does each of those words provide about the class, given the other six words? - (b) (6) Which words (if any) have positive interactions with the other six, and which (if any) have negative interactions? - (c) (4) Use the prototype method and 1-nearest-neighbor classification on all the features; what is the accuracy, under leave-one-out crossvalidation? - (d) (6) What are the accuracies of the prototype method and the nearestneighbor classifier using just the seven selected features?
-(Again, report results under leave-one-out CV.) - 6.
-The code for lecture 15 contains a function to pick the q most informative features in a data-frame by greedy search.
+What is the probability that a random widget contains baz? - (b) (5) What is the entropy of widget type? - (c) (5) What is the entropy of widget type conditional on whether or not baz is present? - (d) (5) What is the mutual information between widget type and whether or not baz is present? - 6.
+Refer to the handout for lecture 10, where the greedy feature-selection is used to pick the seven most informative words in the Times corpus. - (a) (6) How much information does each of those words provide about the class, given the other six words? - (b) (6) Which words (if any) have positive interactions with the other six, and which (if any) have negative interactions? - (c) (4) Use CART and 1-nearest-neighbor classification on all the features; what is the mis-classification rate, under 10-fold cross-validation? - (d) (6) What are the misclassification rates of CART and the nearestneighbor classifier using just the seven selected features?
+(Again, report results under 10-fold CV.)

-- (a) (5) How much information does the trio of words ("art", "painting", "evening") give about the story class? - (b) (10) Write a function which will pick the q most informative features to add to a given set of starting features.
+- 7. The code for lecture 10 contains a function to pick the q most informative features in a data-frame by greedy search. - (a) (5) How much information does the trio of words ("art", "painting", "evening") give about the story class? - (b) (10) Write a function which will pick the q most informative features to add to a given set of starting features.
 The function should take as inputs: a data frame, the column in the data frame which is to be predicted, the vector of features to start from, and q, the number of features to add.
 For full credit, the user should be able to specify features either by column numbers or column names.

-Test your function by checking that it gives the same results as in Lecture 15 when started with "art" and ("art", "youre"), and q = 1 or q = 2.
+Test your function by checking that it gives the same results as in Lecture 10 when started with "art" and ("art", "youre"), and q = 1 or q = 2.